JoysgitHub/CW2-PHP/README.md

-# bnu-php-example
+# BNU STUDENT WEBSITe

-This script is for students at Bucks New Uni learning PHP in the "Open Source Systems" module.
-It is also a good starter project for anyone who is looking to learn PHP and MySQL.
+This is a PHP student managment application, designed to allow students to login, edit personal detail, check and add modules.
+This application also allows administrators to manage current students and admins and add new students.

 ## Installation Instructions